Spit and bite guards

 How many forces use spit and bite guards?

-As of June 2017, a total of 25 of the 43 forces we represent as well as British Transport Police and Police Scotland have approved the use of spit and bite guards.
-A number of forces have made the guards available to frontline officers in the last year, including Thames Valley, Hampshire and West Midlands.
+As of April 2018, a total of 31 of the 43 forces we represent as well as British Transport Police and Police Scotland have approved the use of spit and bite guards.
+A number of forces have made the guards available to frontline officers in the last year, including Thames Valley, Hampshire and Leicestershire.

 The Centre for Public Safety lay out the case for protecting police officers against infectious diseases and highlight that spit guards are a protective and preventative measure that is overdue.
 The National AIDS Trust provides guidance for police forces on HIV as well as general information on HIV and AIDS.